smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 > 📘 Address, Key Hashes and more
 >
-> For a full reference of the addresses, key hashes and fees for each network, see [VRF Contract Addresses](/docs/vrf-contracts/#configurations).
+> For a full reference of the addresses, key hashes and fees for each network, see [VRF Supported Networks](/docs/vrf/v2/supported-networks/#configurations).

 At this point, your contract should be successfully deployed.
 However, it can't request anything because it is not yet approved to use the LINK balance in your subscription.
 If you click `rollDice`, the transaction will revert.